Yuweh/App.Architecture101/README.md

 ---------
 ## MVC

+## What MVC means?
+Model View Controller Architecture Design Pattern is the most common architecture found in iOS apps and is recommended by Apple.
+An app which adopts the MVC pattern typically has 3 main layers

 - most used framework in iOS
 - bigger apps could populate VC and may cause Massive VC, making it problematic to test